facebookincubator/Bowler/docs/basics-setup.md

 ## Installing Bowler

-Bowler supports modifications to code from any version of Python 2 or 3, but it requires Python 3.6 or higher to run.
+Bowler supports modifications to code from any version of Python 3, as well as Python 2.6+ with use of print functions from `__future__`, but it requires Python 3.6 or higher to run.
 Bowler can be easily installed using most common Python packaging tools.
 We recommend installing the latest stable release from [PyPI][] with `pip`: